r-durao-pvotal/waveform_recorder/README.md

 ## Setup

-For this package to work, you'll need to set up the underlying `record` package according to the instructions here: https://pub.dev/packages/record#setup-permissions-and-others
+For this package to work, you'll need to set up [the underlying `record` package](https://pub.dev/packages/record) according to [the setup and permission instructions](https://pub.dev/packages/record#setup-permissions-and-others).

 ## Usage

 The main entry point for this package is the `WaveformRecorder` widget, which requires an instance of the `WaveformRecorderController` to start/stop recording.
-Here's an example of using the recorder to record and then playing back the recorded audio:
+Here's an example of using the recorder to record audio and then allowing the user to play it back:

 ```dart
 import 'dart:async';